twister-php/sql/README.md

 echo sql('SELECT * FROM @ WHERE @ = ?
 OR name IN ([?])
 OR id IN ([])',
 		'users', 'name', 'Trevor', ['Tom', 'Dick', 'Harry'], [1, 2, 3]);
 ```
-No escaping, no quotes, no array hanling/imploding and no concatenations ...
+No escaping, no quotes, no array hanling and no concatenations ...

 Output:
 ```sql